 If you’re happy with your broadband supplier, but not keen on the price, you may be able to haggle either online or over the phone to get a better deal.

-Negotiating with your current provider may result in you getting a better price for your current broadband package or a better deal for the same price.
+Haggling with your provider may mean you can pay a cheaper price for your current broadband package or even get a better deal for the same price.
 Some providers might offer extras like a better router, extra premium TV channels, or free landline phone calls.

-Think about what you want from the negotiations.
-Is it a cheaper price?
-Or do you want a faster broadband speed or more premium TV channels?
+Think about what you want – whether that’s a cheaper price or a faster broadband speed or more premium TV channels.

 4. Check how long your broadband contract is

-Broadband contracts tend to be for 12, 18 or 24 months.
-In general, the longer you commit for, the cheaper your monthly price will be.
+Broadband contracts typically last for 12, 18 or 24 months and in general - the longer you commit, the cheaper the monthly price.